CC3002-Metodologias/final-reality-yuval-linker/README.md

 ![Turns phase diagram](media/Tarea_3_Phase_Diagram.png)

-For each action the controller implements a *try to do* type of method that tries to do a certain aciton and depending on the current phase of the turn it can do it or do nothing.
+For each action the controller implements a *try to do* type of method that tries to do a certain action and depending on the current phase of the turn it can do it or do nothing.

+### The View
+Since the application uses a Model View Controller pattern, the view is implemented on the *gui* package.
+Here JavaFX is used with the main application being the `FinalReailty` Class.

+To modularize the view, each scene of the game is its own class.
+Also the nodes with enemy, player and weapon info are made using the ***Factory Pattern***, with the *Node Builder* classes being the factories.

+The controller also has access to the view, specifically to the Main Scene.
+To test this the ***Null Object*** pattern was used, implementing an interface `IScene` and a `NullScene` class.

+The game consists of 4 scenes
+- Choose character roster (`ChooseUIScene`)
+- Choose inventory (`ChooseInventoryScene`)
+- Main Scene (`MainScene`)
+- Ending Screen (`Ending Screen`)

+The first two scenes are initial set-ups that the player has to go through to start the battle.
+The Main Scene is where the majority of the game is done, it changes according to the controller and its events.

+The final scene is for the ending screen showing "Victory!" if the player won or "You Lose" otherwise.